Tainted\\Coders

 Relative Cursor Position

 The Transform of a Node is not directly related to its actual position on screen.
-To manually our cursors relative position of the Node on screen we would also need the Window, the GlobalTransform, and the CalculatedClip.
+To manually calculate our cursors relative position of the Node on screen we would also need the Window, the GlobalTransform, and the CalculatedClip.

 The RelativeCursorPosition component stores the cursor position relative to our node.
 If it is within the range of (0., 0.) to (1., 1.) then the cursor is currently over the node.